gopala-kr/ai-applications/README.md

 - “The key to artificial intelligence has always been the representation.” —Jeff Hawkins

--“It's going to be interesting to see how society deals with artificial intelligence, but it will definitely be cool.” —Colin Angle
+- “It's going to be interesting to see how society deals with artificial intelligence, but it will definitely be cool.” —Colin Angle

 - “Anything that could give rise to smarter-than-human intelligence—in the form of Artificial Intelligence, brain-computer interfaces, or neuroscience-based human intelligence enhancement - wins hands down beyond contest as doing the most to change the world.
 Nothing else is even in the same league.” —Eliezer Yudkowsky